yurigo79/gutenberg/packages/editor/README.md

 _Returns_

--   `Component|null`: The component to be rendered.
+-   `React.ReactNode`: The component to be rendered.
 Return null if post type is not hierarchical.

 ### PageTemplate